david-andrew/dewy-lang/docs/src/container-types.md

 ## Sets

-A set is an unordered collection of elements.
-(TODO:determine set literal notation.)
+A set is an unordered collection of elements

-For now, sets will probably be declared like so

 ```dewy
 my_set = set[0 1 2 3 'apple' 'banana' 'peach' true]